Islandora/documentation/docs/user-documentation/extending.md

 [Views Bulk Edit](https://www.drupal.org/project/views_bulk_edit)

 A powerful tool that turns Views into a means of batch editing nodes, including Islandora repository objects.
-Once installled, create a view, add the fields that you would like to edit, add a `Views bulk operations (Edit)` field to the view, and select which actions you would like ot have available.
+Once installed, create a view, add the fields that you would like to edit, add a `Views bulk operations (Edit)` field to the view, and select which actions you would like to have available.
 The `Modify field values` action will allow you to batch edit the value for the same field across multiple objects.
 A demonstration of a simple bulk-editing view with a few fields and actions can be found [here](http://future.islandora.ca/islandora-batch-edit)

 #### Clone a Content Type

 [Content Type Clone](https://www.drupal.org/project/content_type_clone)

-A tool that allows you to clone an exsiting content type.
+A tool that allows you to clone an existing content type.
 Can be used to copy and easily make your own version of the Repository Item Content Type with fewer or edited fields, without starting over.
 Has options to also copy all nodes from the old type to the new, and to delete from the old type when copying.

 #### Gather User Feedback